fpwirth/Data-Analytics-Project-2/README.md

 |notebooks\Raw Data Importing.ipynb|Notebook that imports all of the EIA data|
 |sql\energy_db_ddl                  |Data definition language (ddl) for the energy_db database.
 Run this script to create all the necessary tables/keys/views in the postgreSQL database.|
 |sql\foreign_key_list.sql           |script to retrieve all foreign keys that exist in the database, helpful info when dropping and adding the indexes.  |
+|sql\views.sql  |script to create all of the views that will be used by the flask app